Table of Contents

 How to Sleep with Shoulder Pain

-Working out how to manage your sleep while suffering from shoulder pain depends on your what your normal sleeping pattern is, the severity of your pain, and the cause of your shoulder pain.
+Managing your sleep when you have shoulder pain depends on your normal sleeping pattern.
+It is also affected by the severity of your pain and the cause of your shoulder pain.

-You can control your sleeping pattern by managing three aspects that affect the sleep-pain cycle:
+You can control your sleeping pattern by managing three aspects affecting the sleep-pain cycle:

 - Pain levels